zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 <p class="caption">Figure 3: 2nd website look</p>
 </div>

 Frankly, I love my `Hugo Academic` theme website, it delivered everything I wanted and functioned well.
 However, since early 2021, `Hugo Academic` switches to `Wowchemy`.
-This transition makes existing website hard to be updated 😿.
+This transition makes existing website hard to be updated 😭.
 Error messages were bounced back every time when I tried to update website or added a new blog post.
 For that, I had to find a new theme for my website.

 Then, I found [Alison Hill](https://www.apreshill.com/) and the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme she developed.
 Making a website theme switch isn't easy.
-Finally, after a month work, my website has a new look (see below).
+Eventually after a month work, my website has a new look (see below).

 <div class="figure" style="text-align: center">